smach/crochet/faq.md

 You can [see the code on GitHub](https://github.com/smach/crochet) -- and even download the code to run locally on your own system, but only if you've got R installed and all the necessary R packages.
 Explaining how to do that is definitely beyond the scope of this FAQ, though. :)

-In my day job, I analyze data for a tech publisher with R and host the [Do More With R](https://bit.ly/domorewithR) series at InfoWorld.
+I create this while working as a data professional doing analysis for a tech publisher with R as well as hosting the [Do More With R](https://bit.ly/domorewithR) series at InfoWorld.
 I also wrote [Practical R for Mass Communication and Journalism](https://www.machlis.com/R4Journalists/).
+Now I'm happily retired and have more time for hobby coding _and_ crochet projects.